-While there was no declaration of NSF 61 water main requirement; the fact that children commonly come in contact with this water during the summer festivities gave the owner cause to seek a "green resin".
+While there was no declaration of NSF 61 water main requirement; the fact that children commonly come in contact with this water during the summer festivities gave the owner cause to seek a "Green Resin".
 In fact, the styrene free resin used at the Greek town Casino project had recently been submitted to NSF 61 for leach testing in accordance with the UL/NSF 61 certification process.
-This rendered substantial chemical analysis available for submission to Engineers reviewing the project offering comfort with regard to the fountain application.
+This rendered substantial chemical analysis available for submission to engineers reviewing the project offering comfort with regard to the fountain application.

-The project required CIPP lining of twin twelve (12") inch water transmission lines rated at 100 psi.
+The project required CIPP lining of 12-in. water transmission lines rated at 100 psi.
 The ASTM F 1743 (pull and invert) method implemented during installation allowed for a successful installation, pressure test and return to service within one week of project commencement.

-Exhibit 3: UV Cured Trunk and Collection Sewer Interceptor:
+2.3 Project #3: UV Cured Trunk and Collection Sewer at Dover, DE Division & NE Street Interceptor